 COA 682 Seminar on the Lebanese Media (3.0); 3 cr.
 An in-depth survey of the Lebanese media (both print and broadcast).
 Areas include history, economics, and trends.
-The course examines current figures and issues peculiar to the Lebanese media
+The course examines current figures and issues peculiar to the Lebanese media.

 COA 690 Thesis: (6.0); 6 cr.
 A specific research on a significant topic in the field selected by the candidate upon consultation with his/her advisor.
+Prerequisite: COA 652 and passing a minimum of 21 credit hours.

 JOU 610 Newsroom Management (3.0); 3 cr.
-Internal management of newspaper operation, status of personnel, effects of technological developments, news decision-making, defining objectively and improving news coverage.

-JOUR 620 The Art of Interviewing (3.0); 3 cr.
-Techniques and tools gathering information from News sources.
+Internal management of newspaper operation, status of personnel, effects of technological developments, news decision-making, defining objectivity and improving news coverage.
+JOU 620 The Art of Interviewing (3.0); 3 cr.
+Techniques and tools of gathering information from News sources.

-JOUR 621 Editorial Operation (3.0); 3 cr.
+JOU 621 Editorial Operation (3.0); 3 cr.
 Discussion of decision-making process in the newsroom.
 Various elements influencing the day-to-day operation of the print media.
 Roles of owners, gatekeepers are examined.
-(Prerequisite JOU 610).
+Prerequisite: JOU 610.

-JOUR 630 PR Programs and Campaigns (3.0); 3 cr.
+JOU 630 PR Programs and Campaigns (3.0); 3 cr.
 Overall planning and operation of PR programs by various industries and institutions.
 Analysis and discussions of specific problems in real-life cases.
+Prerequisite: JOU 621.

-JOUR 631 International Public Relations (3.0); 3 cr.
+JOU 631 International Public Relations (3.0); 3 cr.
 Discussion of the role of public relations in the new age of global marketing and communication.
 Issues include global campaigns, international corporate PR and Cyberspace public Relations.
-(Pre-requisite 610)
+Prerequisite: COA 610.

-JOUR 650 Advanced Reporting and Newswriting (3.0); 3 cr.
+JOU 650 Advanced Reporting and Newswriting (3.0); 3 cr.
 In-depth Reporting: theory and practice.
 Investigative and interpretative reporting.
 Also, examines most recent means of gathering information and data needed to produce thorough, well-written journalistic work.
 Prerequisites: JOU610 and JOU 620.

-JOUR 680 Seminar in Selected Topics (3.0); 3 cr.
+JOU 680 Seminar in Selected Topics (3.0); 3 cr.
 Discussion of various topics such as freedom of press, Media and gender, and other topics.

-JOUR 690 Thesis (6.0); 6 cr.
-A specific research on a significant topic selected by the candidate upon consultation with the advisor.
+JOU 690 Thesis (6.0); 6 cr.
+A specific research on a significant topic selected by the candidate upon consultation with the advisor.Prerequisite: COA 652 and passing a minimum of 21 credit hours.